 - All contacts were enrolled today at 3:40 PM.

 - The workflow in question is a date-based workflow and the first action is scheduled to execute today at 3:45 PM.

-In this case, there will be contacts in this workflow for whom you will see the Contact joined workflow too late for this step message because even though they joined the workflow, it took them well over 5 mins to execute on the action.
+In this case, there will be contacts in this workflow for whom you will see the Contact joined workflow too late for this step message because even though they joined the workflow, it took them well over five minutes to execute on the action.